ryanallen/words-of-my-perfect-teacher/README.md

 **1. Born a human**

 To practice the real, authentic [Dharma](#dharma), it is absolutely necessary to be a human being.
 Now suppose that you did not have the support of a human form, but had the highest form of life in the three lower realms, that of an animal&mdash;even the most beautiful and highly prized animal known to man.
-If someone said to you, "Say *Om mani padme hum* once, and you will become a [Buddha](#buddha)," you would be quite incapable of understanding his words or grasping their meaning, nor would you be able to utter a word.l In fact, even if you were dying of cold, you would be unable to think of anything to do but lie in a heap&mdash;whereas a man, no matter how weak, would know how to shelter in a cave or under a tree, and would gather wood and make a fire to warm his face and hands.
+If someone said to you, "Say *Om mani padme hum* once, and you will become a [Buddha](#buddha)," you would be quite incapable of understanding his words or grasping their meaning, nor would you be able to utter a word.
+In fact, even if you were dying of cold, you would be unable to think of anything to do but lie in a heap&mdash;whereas a man, no matter how weak, would know how to shelter in a cave or under a tree, and would gather wood and make a fire to warm his face and hands.
 If animals are incapable of even such simple things, how could they ever conceive of practicing [Dharma](#dharma)?

 [Gods](#gods) and other beings of the kind, however superior their physical form, do not meet the requirements laid down for taking the *[pratimoksa](#pratimoksa) vows, and therefore cannot assimilate the [Dharma](#dharma) in its totality.